can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

-An obvious downside of this approach is that such an implementation is tied to the class and not to object instance and that can lead into all sorts of troubles characterisitc to global state.
+An obvious downside of this approach is that such an implementation is tied to the class and not to object instance and that can lead into all sorts of troubles characteristic to global state.

 Now that the file is saved we need to be able to restore it.
 That's also easy: